-Another command that you can use after you found the desired symbol — Locate in Assembly Explorer (Shift+Alt+L) - will help you understand to which assembly, namespace, type, etc. the symbol belongs.
+Another command that you can use after you found the desired symbol — Locate in Assembly Explorer Shift+Alt+L - will help you understand to which assembly, namespace, type, and so on the symbol belongs to.

 dotPeek is much more than a decompiler thanks to its advanced features.
 With dotPeek, you can also: